Composition for Screen

 The Beyond (Excerpt)

 Watch a short clip from The Beyond with music by RCM student Martin Batchelar, performed by WDR Radio Orchestra, Cologne.
-The Beyond is a Shoot The Runner Films production, written & directed by Andrew Morris & Rob Silva and produced by Lucy Clements
+The Beyond is a Shoot The Runner Films production, written and directed by Andrew Morris and Rob Silva and produced by Lucy Clements

 You can watch more work by our composers on our YouTube channel.